Tanseychuong/Lab2_Ashesi_Health_Kiosk_25932028/README.md

+# Chuong Tiutiu Nyang Mayian
+# 25932028
-# Lab2_Ashesi_Health_Kiosk_25932028
+# Lab2_Ashesi_Health_Kiosk_
-This is a personal project that I work on during the break and it's my first project that I independly did on python
+This is a lab 2 of my Object-Oreinted Programming in java